Making a DevTools Inspector for Plasma

 After getting the elements view down.
 I focused on readding the selected item properties pane.
 I fixed a few bugs from my older code, and worked on making clicking to select.
 Then I worked on arrow keys to select.

-After it started to feel like the inspector a bit, I started filtering out the noisy properties.
-Things like transition and anchors which aren’t raw values are fairly useless.
+which aren’t raw values are fairly useless.
 Especially the one’s inherited by every single Item.
 I also filtered out every property set in Item that was still the default value.
 It stared took look clean.

-Now that it sort of worked.
-It was time to test it in a plasmoid with plasmoidviewer.
-Up till now I’d been using qmlscene to test.
+to test.
 After a finding out the following code could cause to max out your CPU, I fixed a few other things like the background color (needed to be white).

 I then worked on the breadcrumb navigation on the bottom.
 Clicking them would update the selection.
 I also added the hover state to the element view.

-Next up, I parsed the QML “Type” by stopping after the first _ or ( since we don’t need to see the memory address.
+since we don’t need to see the memory address.
 I’d already done this in the breadcrumb navigation.
-Around here is where I moved a lot of reused functions into a util.js with .pragma library at the top so that only one instance is loaded.
+Around here is where I moved a lot of reused functions into a util.js

-Next up I tried testing in plasmashell itself.
+itself.
 I soon found that it would be increadibly difficult to find the important things (like the plasma widgets).
-So I set out to implement a Ctrl+F search box.
+So I set out to implement a Ctrl+F

-A simple textbox that would do a case insensitive search on the expanded items “type” (the “tag”).
-Eg: Searching for applet should select the first AppletInterface.
-Since I currently had 19 widgets, I also added the ability to select the 2nd and 3rd matches too by constantly hitting Enter.
+.
+Since I currently had 19 widgets, I also added the ability to select the 2nd and 3rd matches too by constantly hitting Enter

 That’s where I think I’ll leave off for now.
 The main goal of an inspector is to easily browse the hierarchy.
 Next time I think I’ll add another pane (and a tab bar) to quickly go to specific places (like the wallpaper, the desktop icons, the panels, the widgets, etc).
 Maybe I’ll try my hands at a tty console.
-I could look into if there’s a way to connect to console.log’s output.
+I could look into if there’s a way to connect to console.log

 Till then.